 - The typical treatment time is 5 minutes, twice a day

 At a cost of $2,995.00, it was significantly less than my $9,600 a year for vet treatments.

-It was still way more than I was willing to spent before trying it.
+The cost of the My Pet Laser was still way more than I was willing to spent before trying it.

 I had met Dr. Youkey at a conference and knew that she was a rental and sales rep for the laser.
 She is one of the experts I consulted with when writing this article.

-She received her Doctorate in Veterinary Medicine from Colorado State University, has over 38 years of veterinary industry background, lectures worldwide teaching other vets about laser therapy, and is leading the field by introducing Laser-Puncture to the veterinary industry.
+She received her Doctorate in Veterinary Medicine from Colorado State University, has over 38 years of veterinary industry background, lectures worldwide teaching other vets about laser therapy, and is leading the field by introducing Laser-Puncture (laser acupuncture) to the veterinary industry.

 We talked about Chester and Gretel’s conditions and she explained to me how to properly use the laser.

 I was pleased with the results so I decided to buy one.

 If you already know you want one, you can use the code LONGBACKS to get $125 off of the retail price of the laser.